WMFE-FM: History

-On September 25, 2017, it was announced that WMFE-FM would acquire WKSG in Cedar Creek, Florida, (near Ocala) from Daystar Public Radio, Inc. Upon approval of the deal, WMFE-FM switched the format on WKSG to public radio news/talk.
+On September 25, 2017, it was announced that WMFE-FM would acquire WKSG in Cedar Creek, Florida, (near Ocala) from Daystar Public Radio, Inc. (an entity unrelated to the Daystar Television Network) Upon approval of the deal, WMFE-FM switched the format on WKSG to public radio news/talk.
 It provides public radio coverage to underserved areas of Central Florida, including portions of Lake and Marion counties.
 The call sign on WKSG was changed to WMFV, similar to WMFE-FM's call sign.

 On April 3, 2024, WMFE-FM rebranded as "Central Florida Public Media".